-Process Tubing Installation and Testing Course Hours: 27 hours lecture; 27 hours laboratory
+Process Tubing Installation and Testing

 This course is designed to give the fundamental skills necessary to choose and install tubing for different applications.
-C overed in this course are properties and purposes of tubing including proper handling.
+Covered in this course are properties and purposes of tubing including proper handling.
 A variety of topics will be addressed, including fittings, cutting, bending, flaring, proper tools, and safety procedures.
 This course will be appropriate for students who wish to pursue a career in the industrial maintenance mechanical field.
 Prerequisite: IMEI 80D.